codingmatty/cerebro-plugin-ynab/Readme.md

 ### Notes

+- Currently, only the first "Budget" will be used to display values.
 - Accounts are listed with budget-related ones first (may not respect order in app)
 - All Transactions are ordered by date in descending order (newest first) from the beginning of the current month.